2023 Dates Coming Soon

 Next, we will visit the world-famous dinosaur fossils found in 1922 at the “Flaming Cliffs” (bayanzag in Mongolian).
 American explorer Roy Chapman Andrews, whom some say was the model for Indiana Jones, discovered not only intact dinosaur bones, but also the first dinosaur eggs ever to be discovered.
 The Flaming Cliffs, so aptly named, are red in color and almost seem to glow in the rising or setting sun.
 As you wander through here, keep your eyes peeled for geodes.
 Some fossils are still being discovered today!
 In the evening, we will head back to our ger camp for dinner.

-Day 8: Khustai National Park
+Day 8: Terelj National Park and Tsonjin Boldog Statue

-Day 12: Homeward Bound
+Day 11: Homeward Bound

 Today we all start our journey home or to our next destination.
 Transfers will be provided based on flight times.
 Bon, voyage!